by Mark Nobes, chief editor

 The game was initially released on the Atari ST in November 1988, but then ported to the Commodore Amiga, PC, C64, Sega Master System and several other systems.
 The game won the 1989 Golden Joystick Game of the Year Award.

-The two-player mode really was just brilliant and the game was just so addictive, I can imagine many gamers would have been playing well past their bedtime!
+The speed of gameplay is just about right (fast but not hectic), and the two-player mode really was just brilliant, making the game highly addictive - I can imagine many gamers would have been playing well past their bedtime, and probably turning up late for school/work the next day!

 Although Speedball 2 - Brutal Deluxe was seen as an even better game by many, it was the original Speedball that gave gamers that initial excitement, and without it, Speedball 2 wouldn't have been created, of course.